mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 		if (immediate && !timeout) func.apply(context, args);
 	};
 }
 ```

 This is going to be used on inputs and buttons, to prevent aspiring spammers from flooding our database with requests 😏.

-#### Firebase services
+#### Component Firebase services

 Inside `src/firebase` create a folder named `feature`.
-This folder is going to contain all `Feature` related firebase functionality/services.
+This folder is going to contain all `Feature`related firebase functionality/services.
 Add a file named `updateTitle.js` and paste the following code:

 ```javascript
 import debounce from "../../utils/debounce";